 Learn more about your risk for high blood pressure.

 What is blood pressure?

-Blood pressure is how hard your blood pushes against the walls of your arteries when your heart pumps blood.
+Blood pressure is how hard your blood pushes against the walls of your arteries.
 Arteries are the tubes that carry blood away from your heart.
 Every time your heart beats, it pumps blood through your arteries to the rest of your body.

 What is hypertension?

 Hypertension is the medical term for high blood pressure.
 High blood pressure usually has no symptoms, so it’s sometimes called a “silent killer.”
-The only way to know if you have high blood pressure is to get tested.
+The only way to know if you have high blood pressure is to get it checked.